Detecting and tracking drift in quantum information processors: Time-resolved tomography and benchmarking

-First we implemented standard time-independent GST on all the data.
-The predictions of this GST estimate are compared to the aggregated counts data in Fig.~\ref{fig:gst-sim-boxplot}.
-This summarizes the discrepancy between the data and the predictions of the model estimated by standard GST using the log-likelihood ratio (LLR) and the total variational distance (TVD).
-The LLR test statistic for a circuit is $\mathsf{LLR} = -2(\log(\mathcal{L}_{\mathsf{gst}}/\mathcal{L}_{\mathsf{freq}}))$, where $\mathcal{L}_{\mathsf{gst}}$ is the likelihood of the outcome probabilities for that circuit predicted by the GST estimate and $\mathcal{L}_{\mathsf{freq}}$ is the likelihood of the outcome probabilities equal to the observed frequencies (\ie, for each outcome, set the corresponding probability equal to the number of times that particular outcome was observed divided by the total number of outcome counts for the circuit).
+Here $\mathcal{L}_{\mathsf{gst}}$ is the likelihood, given the data, of the outcome probabilities for that circuit that are predicted by the GST estimate.
+Conversely, $\mathcal{L}_{\mathsf{freq}}$ is the likelihood of the outcome probabilities that are equal to the observed frequencies (\ie, for each outcome, set the corresponding probability equal to the number of times that particular outcome was observed divided by the total number of outcome counts for the circuit).
 Under the null hypothesis that the model of standard GST is true, Wilks' theorem tells us that the LLR is asymptotically $\chi^2_1$ distributed.
-This is because, since we have many circuits, the degrees of freedom per circuit is approximately zero for the GST model (used to compute $\mathcal{L}_{\mathsf{gst}}$) and one for the model maximized over to compute $\mathcal{L}_{\mathsf{freq}}$.
-The TVD for a circuit is $\mathsf{TVD} = | p_{\mathsf{model}} - \frac{1}{N}\sum_i x_i|$, where $p_{\mathsf{model}}$ is the probability for the circuit to output 1 predicted by the estimated model and $\vec{x}$ is the clickstream for the circuit.
-We do not use the TVD as a test static (it has less convenient properties for hypothesis testing than the LLR), but the TVD is useful as -- unlike the LLR -- it quantifies the distance between the observed frequencies and the predicted probabilities.
-There are statistically significant LLRs in Fig.~\ref{fig:gst-sim-boxplot}A, so the data are inconsistent with the model of standard GST.
+This is because, since we have many circuits, the degrees of freedom per circuit is approximately zero for the GST model (used to compute $\mathcal{L}_{\mathsf{gst}}$) and one for the model maximized over to compute $\mathcal{L}_{\mathsf{freq}}$.The TVD for a circuit is

+where $p_{\mathsf{model}}$ is the probability for the circuit to output 1 predicted by the estimated model and $\vec{x}$ is the clickstream for the circuit.
+We do not use the TVD as a test static (it has less convenient properties for hypothesis testing than the LLR), but the TVD is useful as --- unlike the LLR --- it quantifies the distance between the observed frequencies and the predicted probabilities.
+There are statistically significant LLRs in Fig.~\ref{fig:gst-exp-modelviolation}A, so the data are inconsistent with the model of standard GST.